xueyouluo/my_seq2seq/README.md

 python -m bin.toy_inference
 ```

-Also you can run on en-vi dataset, see en\_vietnam\_train.py in bin for more details
+Also you can run on en-vi dataset, refer to en\_vietnam\_train.py in bin for more details.

-## TODO

-What I will do next:

-- [ ] implement the point-generator model, which shows promising results on summarization tasks
-- [ ] read the source code of nmt
-- [ ] read the source code of tf.contrib.seq2seq
-- [ ] be able to implement different seq2seq structures based on tensorflow
+You can find more training scripts in bin directory.

 ## Reference